jiangeyre/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React.js is an open-source JavaScript library which is used for building user interfaces specifically for single page applications.
+It’s used for handling view layer for web and mobile apps.
+React allows us to create reusable UI components.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
+React has a virtual DOM which can be manipulated.

 - [ ] What does it mean to _think_ in react?

+    How to build components and applications in React.
+How you think about apps as you build them.
+        Break the UI into a Component Hierarchy
+        Build a Static Version in React
+        Identify the Minimal (but complete) Representation of UI State Identify where your State Should Live
+        Add Inverse Data Flow

 - [ ] Describe state.

+    An object that determines how that component renders and behaves.
+State is what allows you to create components that are dynamic and interactive.

 - [ ] Describe props.

+    Props are variables that are passed to a component by its parent component.
+State can be initialized by props and any other method in this class can reference  the props using this.props.
+Most components can be customized when they are created, with different parameters.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    A side effect is anything that affects something outside the scope of the function being executed.
+Data fetching, setting up a subscription, and manaully changing the DOM in React components are all types of side effects.
+You often are required to create a side effect when one of the component props changes.
+The effect hook can either run after every render, only on mount and unmount, or when specified values have been changed.

 ## Project Set Up